Security Services for the IoT

 Papers and RFCs

-We’ll be using a total of 12 papers (and sometimes IETF RFCs) on IoT security for the technical lectures (not the guest lectures).
+We’ll be using a total of 12 papers (and sometimes IETF RFCs) on IoT security for the regular lectures (not the guest lectures).
 [RFC8520] and [MUD] are about the Manufacturer Usage Description (MUD), which you’ll need for the lab assignment.
-[SPIN] is about the SPIN tool, which you can optionally use for your lab assignment.

 [DNSIoT] C. Hesselman, M. Kaeo, L. Chapin, kc claffy, M. Seiden, D. McPherson, D. Piscitello, A. McConachie, T. April, J. Latour, and R. Rasmussen, “The DNS in IoT: Opportunities, Risks, and Challenges”, IEEE Internet Computing, 2020. https://www.sidnlabs.nl/downloads/49DguF5OpLVw5HCXfROdzW/9c7126fce8ddc80b0850d85f04d64139/The-DNS-in-IoT-Authors-Version-2020-SIDN-Labs.pdf